Eastern Rockhopper Penguin vs Little Blue Penguin

 Which is bigger, Eastern Rockhopper Penguin or Little Blue Penguin?

-The Eastern Rockhopper Penguin is larger, standing up to 58cm tall compared to the Little Blue Penguin's 33cm.
+The Eastern Rockhopper Penguin is larger, standing up to 58 cm tall and weighing up to 3.4 kg.
+The Little Blue Penguin is smaller at up to 33 cm and 1.5 kg.

 Which is more endangered, Eastern Rockhopper Penguin or Little Blue Penguin?